Ardent Studios: History

+All rooms have Pro Tools HD with Prism Converters and Studer 827 Multitracks.

-Ardent came to have three studios equipped, all with large format Neve and SSL desks alongside Pro Tools rigs.
-It is managed by Jody Stephens (also the drummer for Big Star, an early Ardent group whose first two albums appeared on the Ardent Records label in the early 1970s).
-All three Big Star albums were named in Rolling Stone's 500 Greatest Albums of All Time, and “In The Street,” from their first album, became the theme for “That 70s Show.”
+The studio is co managed by Jody Stephens part time, the drummer for Big Star, an early Ardent group whose first two albums appeared on the Ardent Records label in the early 1970s.
+All three Big Star albums were in Rolling Stone's 500 Greatest Albums of All Time.
+The song “In The Street” from their first album became the theme for “That 70s Show.”

+In the 2000s, younger artists such as The White Stripes, 3 Doors Down, Cat Power, North Mississippi Allstars, The Raconteurs, Low Cut Connie, and Guy Sebastian recorded at Ardent.
+The soundtracks for Hustle and Flow and Black Snake Moan were also produced at Ardent.

+As of February 2024, there are four studios available, each corresponding to the first four letters of alphabet and differing in and musical gear, mixing and recording capacities.

+Notable mentions

-In its early years, Ardent Studio recorded Sam & Dave, Led Zeppelin, Isaac Hayes, Leon Russell, and the Staples Singers, and in the 1970s, 1980s, and 1990s recorded James Taylor, ZZ Top, R.E.M., George Thorogood, The Allman Brothers, Bob Dylan, Joe Walsh, and Jimmie and Stevie Ray Vaughan.
-In the 2000s younger artists such as The White Stripes, 3 Doors Down, Cat Power, North Mississippi Allstars, The Raconteurs, Low Cut Connie, and Guy Sebastian recorded at Ardent, and the soundtracks for Hustle and Flow and Black Snake Moan were produced at Ardent as well.
-Ardent has recorded over 70 gold and platinum albums and singles.[which?]
+Ardent Studio recorded Sam & Dave, Led Zeppelin, Isaac Hayes, Leon Russell, and the Staples Singers, and in the 1970s, 1980s, and 1990s recorded James Taylor along with ZZ Top, The Tragically Hip, George Thorogood, The Allman Brothers, Bob Dylan, Gin Blossoms, R.E.M., Joe Walsh, and Jimmie and Stevie Ray Vaughan.

+Ardent became home to young producers and engineers such as Jim Dickinson, Terry Manning, Joe Hardy, John Hampton, Paul Ebersold, and later Skidd Mills, Jeff Powell, Brad Blackwood, Pete Mathews, Jason Latshaw, and Don Bell.

+The studio also helped record soundtracks for Hustle and Flow and Black Snake Moan.